foundriesio/docs/source/genesis/getting-started.rst

           Example of tutorials and reference docs:

+          - Genesis overview (different projects with links to their reference docs, how they tie together, e.g. description of boot process with links to mcuboot documentation).
           - Hardware peripheral tutorials (UART, SPI, etc.)
           - Internet connectivity with an Exodus gateway
           - FOTA with hawkBit